ashok-kavungal/CO2-emission-calculator/readme.md

 ## Requirements

-For development, you will need Node.js and a node global package,NPM installed in your environement.
+For development, you will need Node.js installed in your environement.

 ### Node
 - #### Node installation on Windows